Who is your favourite author?

 Specialisations:

-On of the most common basis for legally transferring personal data from the EU to the USA, India or China is an agreement based on the Standard Contractual Clauses developed by the European Commission (SCC).
+For years, the most common basis for legally transferring personal data from the EU to the USA, India or China has been an agreement based on the Standard Contractual Clauses developed by the European Commission (SCC).

 In view of the current transition period ending 27 December 2022, parties that concluded contracts before 27 June 2021 may continue to use the old SCC.
 Still, they are required to carry out an additional adequacy assessment and implement any necessary supplementary measures as referred to in the EDPB 01/2020 recommendations.